XENONnT/utilix/README.md

 This instantiates the RunDB class, allowing for easy queries.
 Below we go through some examples of the type of queries currently supported by the runDB API wrapper in utilix.

-**If there is functionality missing that you think would be useful, please contact Evan or make a new issue (or even better, a pull request).**
+**If there is functionality missing that you think would be useful, please contact teamA or make a new issue (or even better, a pull request).**